Liberty University College of Osteopathic Medicine

-Candidates who are formally referred through the Admissions Committee to the MSBS program at Liberty University and earn a 3.5 GPA or better with no grade less than a B in any class will be admitted to LUCOM.
+Candidates who complete the admissions process and are formally referred through the Admissions Committee to the MSBS program at Liberty University and earn a 3.5 GPA or better with no grade less than a B in any class will be admitted to LUCOM.
 Applicants who have completed the MSBS on their own and who receive a 3.0 GPA with no less than a B- in any class will be guaranteed an interview.

 - Primary application service: AACOMAS